rcubitto/dotfiles/README.md

 If you did all of the above you may now follow these install instructions to setup a new Mac.

-1. Update macOS to the latest version with the App Store
+1. Update macOS to the latest version
+2. System preferences -> Keyboard -> Modifier Keys... -> Map "Caps Lock" to "Esc"
+2. Log in using your Apple ID in the App Store (Share password via iPhone)
 2. Install Xcode from the App Store, open it and accept the license agreement
 3. Install macOS Command Line Tools by running `xcode-select --install`
 4. [Generate a new public and private SSH key](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and add them to Github